Eskodad/Professional-Portfolio/README.md

 ## 1. Description

-### This is the landing page for Sahr Koroma web portfolio.
+### This is the landing page for Sahr Koroma's web portfolio.

 Desktop screen: